ORNL/curifactory/sphinx/source/getting_started.rst

 Caching and reporting
 =====================

 This section follows the `1_CachingAndReporting <https://github.com/ORNL/curifactory/blob/main/examples/notebook-based/notebooks/1_CachingAndReporting.ipynb>`_ notebook.
-This notebook demonstrates some features the previously discussed components provide.
-Two major features covered are the ability to easily cache objects (to short circuit computation of already-computed values) and the ability to quickly add graphs and other “reportables” to a jupyter display or a generated HTML experiment run report.
+Here we demonstrate some features the previously discussed components enable.
+Two major abilities are easily caching objects (to short circuit computation of already-computed values) and quickly adding graphs and other “reportables” to a jupyter display or a generated HTML experiment run report.

-First we create an artifact manager, an args class, and some arg sets, as in the previous examples:
+First we create an artifact manager, an args class, and some arg sets like in the previous example:

 .. code-block:: ipython3